FP-22-23/java-term-project-IMora04/README.md

 * *void addAccidents(Collection<Accident> c)*: Adds all the elements contained in *c* to the list of accidents.
 * *void removeAccident(Accident a)*: Removes the accident *a* of the list, if it is contained in it.

+A secondary method, *Accidents getSublist(int a, int b)*, is also defined in this class.
+It will be used to simplify the output of the tests.

 **Sequential methods**:
 * *boolean allInYear(int y)*: Returns *true* if all the accidents in the list have happened in the year *y*.
 If not, it returns *false*.
 * *double avgVictims()*: Returns the average of the total number of victims of all the accidents in the object.